JesusGF1/JesusGF1.github.io/_posts/2024-09-28-Tabnet-Foundational-Single-Cell.md

 Masks can be averaged and give instance wise interpretation A feature that has been masked a lot has a low importance.

+# To be Foundational you need
+Label transfer
+Batch Integration
+Gene perturbation prediction.

 We could add some interpretability with another heatmap.

 #Pretraining - Training by predicting randomly masked features.